g1mv/jsonic/readme.md

 **jsonic** is a JSON parser.
 It aims at providing high-speed extraction of JSON data.
 It does not convert JSON to structs at this stage.

-It can be easily used as a drop-in replacement for other libraries, due to its simple code semantics.

 ### Performance
-Blazing-fast JSON parsing is made possible by some of the following design choices:
+Here are some of the design choices for this library:

 * small-footprint data structures to speedup memory/cache access
 * object containers with hybrid data structures, using arrays to store low numbers of key/value pairs, and binary tree maps otherwise